South African app geared towards averting COVID-19 spread | DW | 15.05.2020

 Shoppers must identify themselves

 "Research shows that contact tracing only works if we find 60% of patients as soon as they show symptoms.
-And then we have to find 50 percent of their contacts as soon as possible," said Georg.
-"If it takes us four to six days to do this, it will be too slow stop the spread of the virus."
+And then we have to find 50% of their contacts as soon as possible," said Georg.
+"If it takes us four to six days to do this, it will be too slow to stop the spread of the virus."

 Cape Town's Orangezicht City Farm Market has introduced a simple system: shoppers have to give their name and phone number before entering.
 Employees enter the data on a paper list.